smacinnes/CGLab/README.md

 # CSCI 4471/6671: Computer Graphics (Fall 2019)
 This repo contains the starter codes for lab exercises and assignments of computer graphics course.
+See the wiki page to get the descriptions of various assignments and lab problems.
+Details regarding the set up of development environment on Windows/Mac/Unix platforms are also provided in wiki.
+If you come across any issues/erros or broken links, feel free to send me an e-mail at jiju.poovvancheri@smu.ca/ create an issue.